 In July 2013, we entered into a revolving letter of credit facility agreement ("LC Facility").
-The size of the LC Facility is \$100.0 million, with additional commitments up to \$50.0 million being available if the existing lender increases its commitment or if commitments from new financial institutions are added.
+The size of the LC Facility is \$75.0 million, as amended in July 2015, with additional commitments up to \$50.0 million being available if the existing lender increases its commitment or if commitments from new financial institutions are added.
 The LC Facility provides that we maintain cash collateral in an amount equal to at least 75% of all outstanding letters of credit under the LC Facility, provided that during the period of any breach of certain financial covenants, the required cash collateral amount shall increase to 100%.
 The fees associated with outstanding letters of credit issued will be 0.5% per annum.
 The LC Facility has an availability period which expires on June 1, 2016.
 We may voluntarily cancel any commitments available under the LC Facility at any time.
-As of December 31, 2014, there were seven outstanding letters of credit totaling \$21.5 million under the LC Facility.
+As of December 31, 2015, there were nine outstanding letters of credit totaling \$15.3 million under the LC Facility.
 The LC Facility contains customary cross default provisions.